 This homemade strawberry and basil ice cream is one of our favourites.
 Combining basil with strawberries is a great mix and the addition of some freshly ground black pepper just makes those berries sing!

 The other special ingredient in this strawberry ice-cream is the addition of a spoonful of Grande Marnier liqueur.

 The rich orange flavour just lifts everything to a new level of dessert decadence that leaves mere strawberries and cream well and truly in the shade.

 What are the ingredients for this strawberry and basil ice cream

-The base for my strawberry and basil ice cream is made up of the usual double cream and that old Scottish favourite found in so many of our sweets and desserts – condensed milk.
+The base for my strawberry ice cream is made up of the usual double cream and that old Scottish favourite found in so many of our sweets and desserts – condensed milk.
 Oh, the sugar I hear you cry, oh the calories you sob.

 Get over it, this is luxury ice cream and should be eaten as a treat, so don’t get your knickers in a twist about its sweetness and just enjoy this delightful dessert in the summer sunshine and worry about the health police afterwords.

 By the way, there is booze in here too, so you’ll have to report that to the health police as well.

 Go on, let’s make this ice cream, you know you want to…….